-- Show an in-depth understanding of the basic principles that underlie the Law of Persons, such as the beginning and the end of legal subjectivity, and the implications of various factors affecting a legal subject's status; - Understand and appreciate the influence of Constitutional principles on the Law of Persons, and how the courts have harmonised these with common law principles; - Explain the utility of the Law of Persons; - Evaluate the laws governing the Law of Persons; - Apply the knowledge gained during the course to solve practical problems arising from personality rights.
+- Show an in-depth understanding of the basic principles that underlie the Law of Persons, such as the beginning and the end of legal subjectivity, and the implications of various factors affecting a legal subject's status; - Understand and appreciate the influence of Constitutional principles on the Law of Persons, and how the courts have harmonised these with common law principles; - Explain the utility of the Law of Persons as a basis for cresting rights and obligations ; - Evaluate the laws governing the Law of Persons; - Apply the knowledge gained during the course to solve practical problems arising from personality rights.

-5. Teaching Method
+6. Teaching method

-The course is taught by Ms Brahmi Padayachi.
+This course will be taught by Ms Tayla Waterworth.
 It has been divided into specific topics which will be covered in the form of viva voce lectures.
-These lectures will comprise of a discussion of the law as contained in textbooks, case law and legislation.
-Students are expected to read ahead of the next lecture so that they may participate in the lecture and solve legal problems either individually or in groups.
-There will also be voluntary seminars every three weeks during the semester for revision, problem scenarios and preparation of exams and tests.
-Annexure B sets out common problem scenarios (old exam questions) which may be referred to in both lectures and these seminars.
+These lectures will consist of a discussion of the law as contained in textbooks, case law and legislation.
+Students will be expected to read ahead of each lecture so that they may participate in the lecture and solve legal problems either individually or in groups.

 There is no comprehensive handout for the course and as such, students will be expected to take their own notes during lectures and to supplement these notes with readings provided in the course outline.
-It is expected that students assume responsibility for their own learning by independent study according to the guidance provided by the detailed course outline.
-Feedback for assignments and tests will usually be given at the voluntary seminars.
+It is expected that students assume responsibility for their own learning by independent study according to guidance from the reading list below.
 Students are referred to the Faculty's 'Law Student's Survival Guide' in respect of DP requirements for attendance of lectures.
 Students are welcome to discuss problems with the lecturers.